cilium/cilium/.github/ISSUE_TEMPLATE/feature_template.md

 Please complete this section if you have ideas / suggestions on how to implement the feature.
 We strongly recommend discussing your approach with Cilium committers before spending lots of time implementing a change.

 For longer proposals, you are welcome to link to an external doc (e.g. a Google doc).
-We have a [template](https://docs.google.com/document/d/1vtE82JExQHw8_-pX2Uhq5acN1BMPxNlS6cMQUezRTWg/edit) to help you structure your proposal - if you would like to use it, please make a copy and ensure it's publicly visible, and then add the link here.
+We have a [Cilium Feature Proposal template](https://docs.google.com/document/d/1vtE82JExQHw8_-pX2Uhq5acN1BMPxNlS6cMQUezRTWg/edit) to help you structure your proposal - if you would like to use it, please make a copy and ensure it's publicly visible, and then add the link here.